Our Team

 A certified Diplomate and recognized Fellow of the Academy of Cognitive and Behavioral Therapies (A-CBT), Dr. Schumpf specializes in the treatment of anxiety, mood disorders, and sleep disorders.
 Trauma, relationship issues, problems with assertiveness, coping with medical illness, and women’s health concerns are also among her areas of focus.

-In December 2022, Dr. Schumpf was voted President Elect of the Academy of Cognitive and Behavioral Therapies.
-Previously, from 2020-2022, she served as President of the New York City-Cognitive Behavioral Therapy Association.
+Dr. Schumpf is President of the Academy of Cognitive and Behavioral Therapies, the international credentialing body of CBT.
+Before that, from 2020-2022, she served as President of the New York City-Cognitive Behavioral Therapy Association.

 Dr. Schumpf completed her pre-doctoral internship at Montefiore Medical Center and her post-doctoral fellowship at NewYork-Presbyterian Hospital/Weill-Cornell Medical College.